Alaboy19/bedrock-agent-rag-demo/readme.md

 poetry self add poetry-plugin-shell
  ```

-3. Activate the virtual environment with
+3. Create or activate the virtual environment(if already exists) with
 ```sh
 poetry shell
  ```